Snips and Snails showed up as thieves in the Flash game Adventures in Ponyville on the Hub's website before their first appearance on the show.

 The official map of Equestria reveals significant similarities to North America, albeit with as many horse puns as they can stuff in ("Manehattan" and "Fillydelphia" being the most obvious)

-Fantasy World Map: There are many fan-made maps of Equestria, but an official one can be found here◊ (though it slightly contradicts Word Of God by placing the Everfree Forest south of Ponyville instead of to the west).
+Fantasy World Map: There are many fan-made maps of Equestria, but an official one can be found here or here◊(though it slightly contradicts Word of God by placing the Everfree Forest south of Ponyville instead of to the west).
 It appears to be loosely based on the United States and part of Canada.

 Fashion Shop Fashion Show: Twilight and Fluttershy go through this, courtesy of Rarity.
 Though Twilight doesn't buy anything and Fluttershy was just modeling.